underscoreio/underscoreio/src/html/_books/essential-play.md

       buttonLabel: "Buy now - $40"
       cover: "/images/books/essential-play.png"
       description: |
-        Download the course textbook, complete with exercises and solutions, in HTML, PDF, and ePub formats.
+        Download the textbook, complete with exercises and solutions, in HTML, PDF, and ePub formats.
 bookPage:
   showSidebar: true
 ---

 ## Overview

-This course covers a comprehensive set of topics required to create web sites and web services in Play.
+This text covers a comprehensive set of topics required to create web sites and web services in Play.

 Use Play's *Twirl* templating language to populate web pages with dynamic content.
 Build HTML5 content using your choice of Javascript, Coffeescript, Less, and/or CSS.
 Integrate client and server with AJAX and JSON.
 Write functional tests using Fluentlenium.